devshareacademy/phaser-3-typescript-games-and-examples/examples/3.80/shaders-pokemon/README.md

 [<img src="https://i.ytimg.com/vi/t0bFMxaTg7s/hqdefault.jpg">](https://youtu.be/t0bFMxaTg7s "Phaser 3 Shader Tutorial: Recreating Pokemon Battle Scene Transitions!")

-You can see a live demo of the examples here: [Pokemon Battle Scene Transitions Shader Examples](https://devshareacademy.github.io/phaser-3-typescript-games-and-examples/examples/shader-battle-scene-transitions/index.html)
+You can see a live demo of the examples here: <a href="https://devshareacademy.github.io/phaser-3-typescript-games-and-examples/examples/shader-battle-scene-transitions/index.html" target="_blank">Pokemon Battle Scene Transitions Shader Examples</a>

-While viewing the examples, you can use the [tweakpane](https://tweakpane.github.io/docs/) gui to switch between the various examples and play the scene transitions.
+While viewing the examples, you can use the <a href="https://tweakpane.github.io/docs/" target="_blank">tweakpane</a> gui to switch between the various examples and play the scene transitions.

 | Example | Description | Location |
 |---------|-------------|----------|